158 Dwelling Units Proposed In Ross Hill Road Development

 The developer makes the claim in the materials it has submitted that the proposed density follows Charlestown’s Zoning.
 They are able to make that claim because the new state legislation requires that the “density bonus for a project which provides at least twenty-five percent (25%) low- and moderate-income housing shall be at least three (3) units per acre.”

-The state law ignores State Guide Plans and nearly every other guide for protecting Rhode Island’s environment and adaptation to climate change; it also ignores Charlestown’s Comprehensive Plan enacted in 2021.
+The state law ignores State Guide Plans and nearly every other guide for protecting Rhode Island’s environment and adaptation to climate change; it also ignores much of Charlestown’s Comprehensive Plan enacted in 2021.

 Charlestown’s previous Town Planner, members of the Planning Commission, and others have explained to state planners, state legislators, and the Town Council the harmful impacts that will eventually occur as a result of these densities.
 These include loss of forested lands necessary to meet the state’s climate goals and the deterioration in the quality of the town’s drinking water and the health of its saltwater ponds and other water bodies on which the town’s health, safety, and well being and the town’s and state’s economies depend.